Skip to content

 Shared Software with Spack

 Our configuration of OnDemand uses a centrally configured repository of command-line software managed by and available through Spack.
 We provide some pre-installed packages, but if you find that you need some software that is available through Spack, it can be installed to that shared location on request.
+If you are an instructor in a course using HUIT OOD, and you have a request for software that was not included in the initial request for your course, please write to atg@fas.harvard.edu.

 Make the spack command available